Historic McMinn Law Firm Building Built By Scottish Immigrant

 A Right to Hold Property: Women’s History in Texas

 When Lucie Hammond’s husband died (if we move forward with this assumption), she acquired the property.
 In 1912 a woman could not vote.
 Nor could she serve on a jury.
 But she could own property.
-As Texas was becoming more urbanized, women were entering into the workforce in more public roles.
+As Texas grew in population size and urban cities expanded, more women were entering the workforce in more public roles.

 In Texas, women held more privilege than they would have had in other states in part because of the state’s patchwork history.
 Spanish rule may have been pushed out of Texas first when Mexico took it’s independence from Spain, second when Texas took it’s independence from Mexico, and last when Texas became a state in the United States.
 But Spanish law left an indelible mark on laws in Austin and across Texas.

 Within a marriage the Spanish Law indicated limited, but specific rights to married women.
 This differed from the English Common-Law practice of marrying the wife’s legal identity with her husband’s.

 A woman in Texas could sue, be sued, own and control property, and if widowed have custody of her children.
 In 1916 Lucie C. Hammond was considered “a femme sole” – just another way of indicating that she was single.
 She sold the property to Hal Hailey.

 - 1916 – Deed July 21, 1916, recorded August 7, 1916, Volume 286 page 410-411.
 Lucie C. Hammond, “a femme sole” to Hal Hailey.